-The number of times one trial was involved in an intransitivity ranged from 0 to 17 with a mean of 0. and standard deviation of 1. while the total number of intransitivities a subject committed ranged from 1 to 267 with a mean of 44.7 (median = 37, SD = 39.).
+The number of times one trial was involved in an intransitivity ranged from 0 to 17 with a mean of 0.715 and standard deviation of 1.414 while the total number of intransitivities a subject committed ranged from 1 to 267 with a mean of 44.7 (median = 37, SD = 39.374).

-To test if groups differed in their number of intransitive choices we used
+To test if groups differed in their number of intransitive choices we used a linear mixed model with orthogonal contrasts for group and task type (choice or control).
+This was significantly better than a model without random intercept for subjects (χ2(7) = 0.036).
+The percentage of intransitive choices was log transformed to ensure that the difference in variances was independent of task type (Bartlett’s Κ2(1) = 3.354, p = 0.067).
+Orthogonalization of contrasts allowed for direct comparison of the difference in intransitivity levels between the tasks for the MTL group compared to both control groups.

 Preference for side of computer screen

 We checked for whether an incidental factor, in particular the side of the screen on which a candy bars was displayed, affected choice.
 Overall the left side was chosen 50.2 % of the time.
-The control group picked the left option 51.21% of the time, the ETL group 50. % of the time and the MTL group 48. % of the time.
-A one-way ANOVA indicated that the groups differed from each other in how often they chose left (F(2, 1) = .65, p < 0.0) with the MTL choosing left less often than the control (p = 0.0) the ETL groups (p = 0.).
+The control group picked the left option 51.21% of the time, the ETL group 50.7 % of the time and the MTL group 48.82 % of the time.
+A one-way ANOVA indicated that the groups differed from each other in how often they chose left (F(2, 17080) = 3.65, p < 0.026) with the MTL choosing left less often than the control (p = 0.033) but not the ETL groups (p = 0.122).
 We checked whether what side was chosen had an effect on how often a trial was involved in an intransitivity running a multi-level regression with fixed effects for groups, side of chosen bar and their interaction, as well as, random intercepts for each participant.
-Crucially the interaction term between the MTL group and the side of chosen bar was not significant ( = – 0.0, t = – 0., p = 0.).
+Crucially the interaction term between the MTL group and the side of chosen bar was not significant (b = – 0.046, t(1700) = – 0.95, p = 0.340).

 Utilities of candy bars and intransitivities

 We calculated the utilities of each candy bar for each subject by fitting a Bradley-Terry-Luce model to the choices of each respondent.
-To our assumption that intransitive choice patterns are the result of the presence of random error in people’s preference construction for each choice option, we tested whether pairs that are close in value for a subject (and thus more likely to be reversed in rank order by the presence of a constant level of random error) were more likely to be involved in an intransitivity.
-Indeed, a multilevel model allowing for random intercepts for each subject nested in groups and fixed effects of the difference in utilities, as well as groups and their interactions confirmed that pairs where the difference was small were involved in more intransitive triplets (t = – 16.28, p < 0.001).
+To verify our assumption that intransitive choice patterns are the result of the presence of random error in people’s preference construction for each choice option, we tested whether pairs that are close in value for a subject (and thus more likely to be reversed in rank order by the presence of a constant level of random error) were more likely to be involved in an intransitivity.
+Indeed, a multilevel model allowing for random intercepts for each subject nested in groups and fixed effects of the difference in utilities, as well as groups and their interactions confirmed that pairs where the difference was small were involved in more intransitive triplets (b = – 7.82, t(16900) = – 16.28, p < 0.001).

 Alternative explanations of (in)transitivity